Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 - management of supply shortfalls.

-In addition, along with the Minister for Finance, the Minister is a shareholding minister of each of the Queensland energy government-owned corporations under the Government Owned Corporations Act 1993.
+In addition, along with the Treasurer, the Minister is a shareholding minister of each of the Queensland energy government-owned corporations under the Government Owned Corporations Act 1993.

 A number of other Queensland Government officers or organisations have key roles in overseeing the energy sector, including:

-Many of the matters governed by the Electricity Act and Electricity Regulation 2006 are statutory functions of the regulator, who for the purposes of those Acts is the Director-General, Department of Natural Resources, Mines and Energy.
+Many of the matters governed by the Electricity Act and Electricity Regulation 2006 are statutory functions of the regulator, who for the purposes of those Acts is the Director-General, Department of Energy and Public Works.
 The department administers many of these matters, including the statutory functions of the regulator.
 The 'regulator' under the Electricity Act and Gas Supply Act undertakes licensing and compliance roles.

 Petroleum and Gas Inspectorate

-The Petroleum and Gas Inspectorate of the Department of Natural Resources, Mines and Energy is responsible for regulating and monitoring safety in the gas and petroleum industries.
+The Petroleum and Gas Inspectorate is responsible for regulating and monitoring safety in the gas and petroleum industries.

 The inspectorate regulates naturally produced petroleum and natural gas, fuel gases such as liquefied petroleum gas (LPG), compressed natural gas, liquefied natural gas and related products, and sewage and other bio-gases.
 It does not cover acetylene, ammonia, petrol, diesel and other refined gases or products.